No e-mail notification for non-members who are watchers

 One of the two strategies should be merged into Redmine trunk, I feel.
 Keeping the standard Redmine behavior was not an option in our company.
 People were expecting people to be notified while they were not.

-#11 Updated by john aylward almost 4 years ago
+#11 Updated by john aylward about 4 years ago

 I just ran into this as well.
 I may not want a user to watch any ticket in a project.
 I just want to assign them as a watcher for a single issue and have them receive email notifications.
 As it is now, this was very confusing and I couldn't figure out what was wrong until I watched my postfix logs and saw redmine was only sending notifications to project members.